ianmackenzie/elm-geometry/README.md

 more geometric than mathematical focus.
-Distinct types are used for points, vectors and directions which many (most?) other libraries treat as a single generic vector type, and explicitly working with individual X/Y/Z point coordinates and vector components is discouraged.
+Distinct types are used for points, vectors and directions which many (most?) other libraries treat as a single generic vector type, and explicitly working with individual X/Y/Z point coordinates and vector components is discouraged (although still very easy to do when necessary).

 In many cases the fact that points and vectors happen to be represented using Cartesian coordinates can be treated as an implementation detail.
 For example, instead of using

 ```elm
 forwardSpeed = Vector3d.xComponent velocityVector